 Corona: 9 Italian tourists, Indian guide quarantined in MP

-They were taken to a quarantine facility at Naugaon near here, district collector Sheelendra Singh told PTI.
+They were taken to a quarantine facility set up at Naugaon town near here, district collector Sheelendra Singh told PTI.
 "Two of them are suffering form cough and cold.
-They have been quarantined as a precaution," he said.
+They have been quarantined as a precaution.
+A team of doctors has been taking samples of the Italian tourists and their guide," Singh said.

+The holiday-makers and their Indian guide were quarantined at TB Hospital in Naugaon, around 23km from here, where an isolation ward has been set up for suspected coronavirus patients, district hospital civil surgeon R S Tripathi said.
+The government-run hospital currently does not have any tuberculosis (TB) patient and it has been converted into a quarantine facility, Tripathi said.

+Khajuraho Airport Director Pradeepta Kumar Bej said the Italian tourists were first sent to the district hospital as a precaution because their travel history involved visits to the coronavirus-affected countries.
+The tourists's home country is the worst-affected nation in Europe from the deadly virus (COVID-19), whose outbreak was first reported from China in December-end.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)